Young Turks: World War I

-1915–1918: Armenian genocide
+Armenian genocide

 The conflicts at the Caucasus Campaign, the Persian Campaign, and the Gallipoli Campaign affected places where Armenians lived in significant numbers.
-Before the declaration of war at the Armenian congress at Erzurum, the Ottoman government asked Ottoman Armenians to facilitate the conquest of Transcaucasia by inciting a rebellion among the Russian Armenians against the tsarist army in the event of a Caucasian Front.
+Before the declaration of war, Unionist emissaries asked Ottoman Armenians at the Armenian congress at Erzurum to facilitate the conquest of Transcaucasia by inciting an anti-Tsarist rebellion among the Russian Armenians in the event of a Caucasian Front.

-Jakob Künzler, head of a missionary hospital in Urfa, documented the large scale ethnic cleansing of both Armenians and Kurds under the Three Pashas during World War I. He gave a detailed account of deportation of Armenians from Erzurum and Bitlis in the winter of 1916.
-The Armenians were perceived to be subversive elements (a fifth column) that would take the Russian side in the war.
-In order to eliminate this threat, the Ottoman government embarked on a large scale deportation of Armenians from the regions of Djabachdjur, Palu, Musch, Erzurum, and Bitlis.
+Scholars trace the genocide to long-standing discrimination and land conflicts against Armenians in the Ottoman east, radicalizing after the 1890s massacres and especially the Balkan Wars, when CUP leaders embraced ethnonationalist 'Turkification' and came to see the large Christian minority in strategic provinces as a threat to imperial survival.
+In World War I, military defeats, paranoia about alleged Armenian rebellion or collusion with Russia, and the goal of demographic engineering and economic plunder led Young Turk leaders to portray Armenians as collectively guilty (a fifth column) and to order mass deportations and annihilation to prevent Armenian autonomy or independence.

 Around 300,000 Armenians were forced to move southwards to Urfa and then westwards to Aintab and Marash.
 In the summer of 1917, Armenians were moved to the Konya region in central Anatolia.
-Through these measures, the CUP leaders aimed to eliminate the ostensible Armenian threat by deporting them from their ancestral lands and by dispersing them in small pockets of exiled communities.
 By the end of World War I, up to 1,200,000 Armenians were forcibly deported from their home vilayets.
 As a result, about half of the displaced died of exposure, hunger, and disease, or were victims of banditry and forced labor.

-Around this period, the CUP's relationship to the Armenian genocide shifted.
-Early on, Armenians had perceived the CUP as allies; and the beginnings of the genocide, in the 1909 Adana massacre, had been rooted in reactionary Ottoman backlash against the Young Turks' revolution.
-But during World War I, the CUP's increasing nationalism began to lead them to participate in the genocide.
-In 2005, the International Association of Genocide Scholars affirmed that scholarly evidence revealed the CUP "government of the Ottoman Empire began a systematic genocide of its Armenian citizens and unarmed Christian minority population.
+In 2005, the International Association of Genocide Scholars stated that scholarly evidence revealed the CUP "government of the Ottoman Empire began a systematic genocide of its Armenian citizens and unarmed Christian minority population.
 More than a million Armenians were exterminated through direct killing, starvation, torture, and forced death marches."

+Assyrian genocide

+The genocide of Assyrian civilians began during the Ottoman occupation of Azerbaijan from January to May 1915, during which massacres were committed by Ottoman forces and pro-Ottoman Kurds.
+Previously, many Assyrians were killed in the 1895 massacres of Diyarbekir.
+However the violence worsened after the 1908 Young Turk Revolution, despite Assyrian hopes that the new government would stop promoting anti-Christian Islamism.

+The Sayfo occurred concurrently with and was closely related to the Armenian genocide.
+Motives for killing included a perceived lack of loyalty among some Assyrian communities to the Ottoman Empire and the desire to appropriate their land.
+At the 1919 Paris Peace Conference, the Assyro-Chaldean delegation said that its losses were 250,000 (about half the prewar population); they later revised their estimate to 275,000 dead at the Lausanne Conference of 1922–1923.